sagefarrenholz/sagefarrenholz/README.md

 ### Hi there 👋 I'm Sage Farrenholz

 - 🔭 I’m currently working on [Coherence](https://github.com/coherence-finance)
-- 🌱 I’m currently learning about Anchor, Solana, decentralized finance, and Rust🦀!
 - 👯 I’m looking to collaborate on Web3 and WebXR.
 - 💬 Ask me about the future of virtual reality or finance!
 - ⚡ Fun fact: C is my favorite language 😎 (though it may be superseded by Rust shortly)